alex3305/lovelace-number-icons/README.md

 ## Usage

 Everywhere that you can use an icon, you can use `num:` prefix to get a number.
+Or `deg:`  to get the number with a degrees symbol.
 Examples:
 ![Example image](images/example.png)

 I also tend to combine this with card-mod to get a better view of the temperature.
 A full example: